Monday, February 1, 2021

 "the speaker cannot concentrate to write (leaving his inkstone unused) and so, to refresh his mind, goes for a walk.
 There he catches a whiff of mud in an otherwise clean scene" (2017, 269)

-No such narrative is possible to form from Pound's poem.
-The juxtaposition is simply too stark.
-The two scenes of In a Station of the Metro have nothing to do with each other whatsoever.
-Taylor (1989) comments that Pound's point with such stark juxtapositions was to allow the audience "to see reality undistorted" (474).
-Taylor explains that art, according to Pound, "means a constatation of fact.
+No such narrative can emerge from Pound’s poem.
+The juxtaposition is simply too abrupt.
+The two scenes of In a Station of the Metro have nothing to do with one another whatsoever.
+As Taylor (1989) observes, Pound’s purpose in employing such stark disjunctions was to enable the reader "to see reality undistorted" (474).
+For Pound, art "means a constatation of fact.
 It presents.
 It does not comment" (1989, 474).
-In order to achieve this "mere presenting" a poem can not actually be mimetic by re-presenting a scene, it has to find some other way of inviting a 'direct perception' of the scene–a way that "liberates us from the constricting conventional ways of seeing, so we can grasp the patterns by which the world is transfigured" (Taylor 1989, 474).
-That way is the use of super-positioning and juxtapositions.
+To achieve this kind of mere presenting, a poem must not imitate reality by re-presenting a scene; rather, it must find another means of inviting direct perception—a mode that, as Taylor writes, "liberates us from the constricting conventional ways of seeing, so we can grasp the patterns by which the world is transfigured" (1989, 474).
+That mode is precisely the use of super-position and juxtaposition.

 chrysanthemum scent–